-Lilac lovers often feel that the bloom is just too short.
-Lilac bushes bloom for about two weeks in May, and before you know it, it’s already over.
-Gardeners who cannot get enough of the looks and fragrance of lilac have the option to plant late-blooming varieties.
+Lilac lovers often feel that the lilac bloom cycle is just too short.
+Lilac bushes bloom for about two weeks in May, and before you know it, the blooms have faded until next year.
+Gardeners who cannot get enough of the look and fragrance of lilacs have the option to plant late-blooming varieties.
 Or, they can add a Bloomerang® lilac to their landscape or patio.

-Bloomerang, first introduced in 2009, is a registered trademark hybrid, which means that its name is protected as a brand.
-Only the nursery that bred it is allowed to propagate the lilac and sell it under the name Bloomerang lilac.
+Bloomerang lilacs, first introduced in 2009, are registered trademark hybrids, which means that its name is protected as a brand.
+Only the breeder is allowed to propagate this series of lilacs and sell them under the name Bloomerang.

 In May, around the same time as the common lilac, Bloomerang blooms heavily.
 In June, the shrub takes a break before starting to bloom again in July until the first frost.